-This book provides an overview of childhood stress and a wide array of creative activities that can be used to help children gain control over their stress.
-Included are activities that help children adopt healthy coping strategies, learn new stress management skills, and value the benefits of relaxation.
+This book provides an overview of childhood stress and a wide array of creative activities to help children gain control over their stress.
+Included are activities that help children adopt healthy coping strategies, learn new stress management skills, and value relaxation benefits.
 Each fun and engaging activity is a complete lesson plan, providing all the details an adult needs to conduct the activity and follow-up discussions.
 Children and Stress: A Handbook for Parents, Teachers, and Therapists is an essential resource for anyone who would like to help children deal with stress today, tomorrow, and throughout a lifetime.

-Section I provides background information to help parents, teachers and therapists use the activities in the book.
-It summarizes information about stress in children, provides an overview of research on the immediate and long-term consequences of stress in children, and describes a continuum of stresses ranging from everyday common stresses to more severe stress brought on by trauma.
-It goes on to suggest ways that parents, teachers, and therapists can work at home, at school, and in healthcare settings to help children manage stress.
+Section I provides background information to help parents, teachers, and therapists use the activities in the book.
+It summarizes information about stress in children, provides an overview of research on the immediate and long-term consequences of stress in children, and describes a continuum of stresses ranging from common everyday stresses to more severe stress brought on by trauma.
+It suggests ways parents, teachers, and therapists can work at home, school, and in healthcare settings to help children manage stress.

 Section II presents over 100 activities using a format that includes a title, purpose statement, objectives, timeline, activity description, step-by-step instructions, and discussion questions.
 The activities help children learn:• What stress is and how to gain a sense of control over it.